DovLozys/budgetinator/README.md

 ```bash
 npm start
 ```
-By default it will be running on [localhost:5173](http://localhost:5173)
+By default, the app runs at [localhost:5173](http://localhost:5173)

 ### Submit a pull request

 If you'd like to contribute, please fork the repository and open a pull request to the `main` branch.

-## To do
+## To Do

-- finish up rough drill down:
-  - year -> month -> fine details about selected month (categories, merchants..)
+- Finish up detailed drill-down: year → month → categories/merchants
-- keep track of multiple uploaded files
+- Support for multiple uploaded files (selector for each year/statement)
-  - have a selector for each year/statement file
-- have support for different statement formats/banks
-  - currently supports AMEX exports
+- More statement formats and bank support